Originally Published: March 1, 1996 - Last Updated / Reviewed On: July 15, 2015

 What is the usual treatment for missed periods?
 I haven't had my period for half a year (ever since I stopped taking the pill).
 I have also lost some weight.
 What are the health effects of missed periods?

 Amenorrhea ("a" means without and "menorrhea" means menstrual flow) is the medical term for not having your period for an extended amount of time.
 When you go off the pill, it can take a while for your body to re-adjust to its natural hormone production schedule.
 However, since you have missed over three consecutive periods, it is important that you make an appointment with your health care provider.
-If you're at Columbia, you can make an appointment at Medical Services through Open Communicator or by calling x4-2284.
 S/he can help determine the causes of your missed periods and any necessary treatment.

 It seems that you have already ruled out pregnancy, which is the main reason women stop menstruating.
 Other common reasons for missing your period include weight loss, hormonal changes, strenuous exercise, and a change in one's environment, and eating disorders such as anorexia.
 Amenorrhea can also be due to larger causes, including: